denis-beurive/clion-full-remote-mode/README.md

+# Full remote mode with CLion

+This document describes how to configure CLion in order to use the full remote mode.

+The first step is to setup 2 virtual machines (that will be used as remote hosts).

-# Installing VM with VirtualBox
+# VM creation

-This document describes the procedure to follow in order to create 2 VM under VirtualBox (**6.1**) that will be used with CLion.
+We create 2 VM under VirtualBox (**6.1**) that will be used with CLion.
 The VM are:

 * Ubuntu 18.04 bionic.
 Select the [minimal ISO](https://help.ubuntu.com/community/Installation/MinimalCD).
 * Centos 8.0.1905.
 Select "[CD and DVD ISO Images](https://wiki.centos.org/Download)".
 The size of the ISO file does not exceed 600Mo.